 Like Google, Microsoft offers this course and exam free of charge; you only need a Microsoft account to get certified.

 PPC advertising on social media is huge, and most businesses use Facebook Ads because that’s where people spend a majority of their time.
-If you want to promote your business on Facebook, you need to learn how to use their advertising platform.
+If you want to promote your business on Facebook, you need to learn how to use their online advertising platform.

 This certification course will teach you how to create and manage ads, establish your presence on Facebook, and read reports.
 This is important because Facebook offers some of the most nuanced and detailed audience targeting options.
 You can even target your competitors’ audiences.